morganthomas/winning-arguments/winning-arguments.md

 I can consider myself and my keyboard as being a single object.
 I can consider my keyboard and all other components and accessories of my computer as being a single object.
 I can consider all of them as merely being a part of the planet Earth, or a part of the United States, or a part of my apartment.

+I can consider my keyboard and the Dalai Lama as together forming exactly one object.
+I can call such an object the mereological sum of my keyboard and the Dalai Lama.

 ## Faith